-If you are working on a shared PC, you might have thought about how to disable file explorer search history in Windows 11 to protect your privacy.
-Windows 11’s Group Policy Editor and some registry hacks let you easily disable Windows file explorer search history.
+If you are working on a shared PC, you might have thought how to disable file explorer search history in Windows 11 to protect your privacy.
+Windows 11’s Group Policy Editor and some registry hacks let you quickly disable Windows file explorer search history.

-Although this is not a mandatory thing to do, a proper guide is needed if you need this to do.
-With this article, you will get the idea to turn off the search history of your windows explorer.
+From this article, you will get the idea to turn off the search history of your windows explorer.
+Although this is not a mandatory thing to do, a good guide is needed if you need this to do.
 So let’s jump right into the topic.

 Disable File Explorer Search History in Windows 11

 Disabling the search history of windows explorer differs from Home users to Professional users of Windows 11.
 If you are a Windows 11 Home user, you cannot go with the Local Group Policy editor.
 Instead, a simple registry hack can do fine with that.

 1. Turn Off File Explorer Search History with Registry Editor